 At one point in Y: The Last Man, Yorick hears some surprising news and wishes he had a mouthful of liquid so he could do a spit-take.

 In Astérix and the Laurel Wreath, Astérix spits out his food when chief Vitalstatitix announces that they're going to cook a stew with Caesar's laurel wreath as ingredient.

-In the The Adventures of Tintin album The Castafiore Emerald, Captain Haddock does a spit-take when Tintin announces to him that Bianca Castafiore is coming to Marlinspike... today.
+In the Tintin album The Castafiore Emerald, Captain Haddock does a spit-take when Tintin announces to him that Bianca Castafiore is coming to Marlinspike... today.

 Bloom County.
 When Mike Binkley tries to wean his father Tom off cigarettes, he first serves him breakfast in bed, then sets up a large poster and narrates: "Here, of course, is a life-size photograph of a cancerous lung.
 In color."
 His dad's breakfast ends up all over the blanket.

 Mafalda.
 The title character proves Miguelito that a newspaper article had nothing to do with chess by asking her mom about it and watching the ensuing spit-take.

 Baby Blues.
 Darryl MacPherson once did a spit-take when he learned that Zoe, after paying the coffee vendor the money, allowed the same vendor to keep the change as a tip.

 Curtis.
 The title character does a spit-take when he learns that his mom is leaving for a parent-teacher conference involving his teacher.